AARP Hearing Center

 As older adults on fixed incomes contend with a nationwide housing shortage, many are finding it difficult to afford and maintain homes that also meet their needs as they age.

-That’s why AARP is advocating for expanded housing options for older adults by urging Congress to pass a series of bills that modernize land-use policies and boost affordable housing.
+That’s why AARP is advocating for expanded housing options for older adults by urging Congress to pass legislation that modernizes land-use policies and boosts affordable housing.

 Join Our Fight to Protect Older Americans